The Best Security Systems for the Deaf in 2025

 9.1

-Vivint uses home automation and other types of advanced technology to boost home security for everyone, which is why I named it one of the best security systems for seniors.
-From cameras that can detect and actively deter trespassers to a smart hub that can orchestrate an entire smart-home system, Vivint has it all.
+Vivint uses home automation and other types of advanced technology to boost home security for everyone.
+Normally, advanced tech means a system that’s not so easy to use, but Vivint keeps their system simple enough to use that it made our list of the best security systems for seniors.
+From cameras that can detect and actively deter trespassers to a smart hub that can orchestrate an entire smart home system that reacts to alarms, Vivint has it all.

 • Wireless equipment